NZ Rugby votes to sell commercial share to US investors

 The only remaining obstacle to the private equity deal is the New Zealand Rugby Players’ Association.
 The union representing professional players has expressed concern about several aspects of the sale, including the possible commercialization of traditional and cultural symbols such as the silver fern and All Blacks’ haka.

-Talks between the player union and New Zealand Rugby have not so far allayed those concerns.
+Talks between the player union and New Zealand Rugby, conducted with a mediators, have not so far allayed those concerns.

 New Zealand’s Sports Minister and Deputy Prime Minister Grant Robertson urged the players to continue talks.